Muscle, Sport, & Old School Classic Cars Featured in James Bond / 007 Spy Movies

 This masterpiece features a 4 speed transmission, with a body of 172.4 inches long and a Width of 68.5 inches.
 Although not the lightest vehicle out at the time, at roughly 3600 lbs this was a powerful car.

-The 1928 Le Mans 24 Hour Race was the 6th Grand Prix of Endurance, held on June 16th and 17th that year.
+The 1928 Le Mans 24 Hour Race was the 6th Grand Prix of Endurance, held on June 16th and 17th of the year.

 Taking first place in the 1928 Le mans, the first Bentley 4 1/2 litre boasted these statistics: